The Long Island Seed Project

 Mild Sweet to Subtle Heat

-Our original seed came from Korean-American farmer friends, Kwan and Nivia but they are also favored in Japan for frying in the tempura style, we have since found more diverse lines.
+This is actually a japonica type selection from the dehybridization of Mexibell, a hybrid marketed as a hot bell pepper.
 We like these pan seared (especially on the outdoor grill) with olive oil until the skin begins to brown, salted and then eaten whole by holding the stem.
 Friends can't get enough.
 Thin fleshed, moderately ribbed and shaped like a stubby finger.
-Sweet to mild- spicy, some variability.
-Used young in green stage.
+Mostly sweet and mild- but expect some variability.
+Used young in the green stage is best.
 (20 seeds)

-A beautiful thin walled lantern shaped pepper with very little heat but a wonderful fruity aroma and flavor.
-Ripens to bright red 2" semi bell shape with slight crease or wrinkle.
-This is a late bearing pepper (similar to other habanero types) so it requires an early start or a long season.
+A mix of beautiful thin walled lantern shaped pepper with very little heat but a wonderful fruity aroma and flavor.
+Ripens to bright red, yellow or orange 2" crumpled semi bell shapes.
+This is a very late bearing pepper (similar to other habanero types) so it requires an early start or a long season.
 One of our favorites to freeze and crumble into chili, stews, sauces and stir fry.
 The taste of the habanero but with little of the heat.
-Wonderful warm, fragrant and flavorful in a bright red color.
-From the University of New Mexico.
+Wonderful warm, fruity, fragrant and flavorful in a bright red color.
+Developed from the University of New Mexico's terrific Suave Red Pepper.
 (10 seeds)

-This is a kind of bull horn pepper, slightly creased but long and wide.
+This is a kind of medium sized bull horn pepper, slightly creased but long and wide.
 A good producer, not from Italy, it was developed from an asian hybrid kind.
-Generally sweet and mild, some mature peppers may reveal a bit of spice.
+Generally sweet and mild but mature peppers may reveal a bit of spice and hotness especially around the seed cavity.
+Green to purple to red.
+A productive purple pepper for a nice splash of color and a "kick" in salads.
 (20 seeds)

-Good looking, small 1 inch oval (not cherry shape) peppers mature bright red, very mild, fragrant and thick flesh.
+What happens with a small 1 inch mostly oval (not cherry shape) pepper from Brazil meets Suave Red.
+Mature bright cherry red peppers are very mild and fragrant and absoltely of the finest flavor for a taste of the Caribbean in your pepper sauces.
 Needs an early start since it bears only toward the end of the season.
-A winning culinary variety for excellent flavor.
+A winning culinary variety developed at Flanders Bay Farm.
 (10 seeds)

 Pepper (Capsicum annuum or C. chinense)